Good News Is – There Are Other Options

 Maya Campbell

-Lance Corporal Teagan Fransen in Iwakuni, Japan
+Lance Corporal Teagan Fransen in Iwakuni, Japan.

 The Hall High administration provides tons of useful information about the application and preparation process for 4-year colleges.
 It seems we have unlimited resources, and even a required course to prepare us students for our only option after high school– college.
 Though it is important to not take this for granted, as many students at Hall have the means and motivation to attend a 4-year college, an underlying question our administrators haven’t answered is: “What if 4-year college isn’t for me?”
 With a shocking number of nearly 44.7 million Americans who have student loan debt, according to an NBC article by Nigel Chiwaya, 4-year college suddenly turns from a dream to a nightmare for some students at Hall.
 Funneled into the college pipeline from the day we took our first PSAT, the ominous pit of debt grows closer for juniors and seniors at Hall, with no other paths available.